Anita Jacoby: Life

 Jacoby was born in Sydney, Australia, the daughter of political refugees displaced through the Second World War.
 Her father was born in Heinrichswalde, Germany, and her mother, a White Russian, was born in Harbin, Manchuria.
-Growing up, Jacoby aspired to a career in the creative industries, although she was expelled from Pymble Ladies' College at the beginning of Year 10 “for being a pretty adventurous and difficult 15 year old determined to push the boundaries”.
+Growing up, Jacoby aspired to a career in the creative industries, although she was expelled from Pymble Ladies' College at the beginning of Year 10 “for being a pretty adventurous and difficult 15-year-old determined to push the boundaries”.
 Before entering the television industry, she had a number of jobs in book publishing and the print industry.
 Her first job after leaving school was as a marketing trainee at Paul Hamlyn Publishing Company before becoming a trainee book editor working on Australia’s Heritage.
 She then studied economics at Sydney University before returning to Paul Hamlyn's as a book editor.
 After Hamlyn's Jacoby joined Australian Consolidated Press as a journalist working on the Australian Women’s Weekly.

-Career – television
+Career

 Jacoby's first job in television was as a researcher on Makin’ Trax, a children's show hosted by singer, Robin Jolley and produced at the studios of BTV6 Ballarat (1980).
 She then joined leading children's TV program, Simon Townsend's Wonder World!
 (Network Ten) as a researcher/writer (1981).

 In 1982, Jacoby joined the newsroom at NBN3 Newcastle as a reporter/journalist before forming G & J Productions with producer, Helen Grasswill creating and producing an original TV series for ATN7, Weekend Sydney (1983).

 She then worked as a reporter/director on Magazine, a current affairs series on SBS (1984).
 In 1985 she moved to breakfast television as an on-air producer at Good Morning Australia (Network Ten) hosted by Kerri-Anne Kennerley and Gordon Elliott.
-The following year (1986) Jacoby joined rival breakfast show, Today with George Negus and Liz Hayes (Nine Network), rising through the ranks to supervising producer.
+The following year (1986) Jacoby joined rival breakfast show, today with George Negus and Liz Hayes (Nine Network), rising through the ranks to supervising producer.
 She was never promoted to executive producer, with a man being promoted ahead of her on each occasion when the position became vacant.

 Jacoby was appointed an associate producer, then producer at 60 Minutes (Nine Network) where she worked from 1989 to 1995.
 She left the Nine Network to join the Seven Network as a producer on various specials including The Backpacker Murders, Towards Sydney 2000, Andrew Denton meets Kevin Costner and as Series Producer on Missing Pieces and Who Dares Wins.
 In 1997 she joined current affairs program Witness (Seven Network) as a producer.
 Towards the end of 1997 Jacoby was approached to set up an interview program with broadcaster, John Laws for Foxtel.
 The LAWS program secured a world exclusive final interview with fugitive businessman, Christopher Skase at his home, La Noria in Majorca, Spain.
 LAWS was broadcast five nights a week from 1998 to 2000 and guests included Earl Spencer, brother of Princess Diana, Helen Mirren, Viscount Linley, Jerry Lewis, and the Irish actor Richard Harris.